Sedecias/LexRex/README.md

 licensing, and you hold the rights to the content in question, please contact us without delay and we'll rectify the issue with extreme haste.
+You are most likely to get our attention through filing an issue here, or directly contacting our staff (tagged |LEXREX TEAM|) on our [https://discord.gg/zq6hvTS](Discord).